ParthDave111/ParthDave111.github.io/ML.md

 Python code file :[here](https://github.com/ParthDave111/Diabetes-prediction-Logreg/blob/main/diabetes_prediction_logreg.ipynb)

-Business use case: When a person get medical report he has to show it to Doctor to get final verdict.
+**Business use case**: When a person get medical report he has to show it to Doctor to get final verdict.
 He/she can leverage such appplication and can determine if he is diabetic or not.
 Further this project can also be connected with any IOT apps which monitor certain parameters like glucose, insulin level to notify person to be cautious with sugar intake

 ## Decision Tree